pohlai88/aibos_engine/README.md

-# AIBOS Engine - SaaS Operating System
+# AI-BOS Engine - SaaS Operating System

-AIBOS Engine is a true SaaS operating system that provides a modular, plug-and-play platform for business applications.
-Think of it as "Windows for SaaS" - a central operating system that manages resources, permissions, and communication while allowing developers to create and deploy modules that seamlessly integrate into the ecosystem.
+AIBOS Engine is a **true SaaS operating system** that provides a modular, plug-and-play platform for business applications.
+Think of it as "Windows Store for SaaS" - a central platform where organizations can discover, install, and manage business modules while developers can create and monetize their solutions.

 ## 🚀 Quick Start